pathosense/taiyaki/README.md

                          mapped-signal-file (hdf5)
                                     |
                                     |
-                         train_flipflop.py
-                         (also uses definition
-                         of model to be trained)
+                             Bonito Convert
+                       (Executed using Bonito tool)
                                     |
                                     |
-                         trained flip-flop model
+                               Bonito Train
+                       (Executed using Bonito tool)
                                     |
                                     |
-                              dump_json.py
-                                    |
-                                    |
-                         json model definition
+                     trained Bonito model in directory
-                         (suitable for use by Guppy)
+                       (suitable for use by Bonito)

 Each script in bin/ has lots of options, which you can find out about by reading the scripts.
 Basic usage is as follows: